MicrosoftDocs/Dynamics-365-Operations.ja-jp/articles/fin-ops-core/dev-itpro/user-interface/tile-list-caching-workspaces.md

     }
     public SysDataCacheTypeId parmCacheTypeId()
     {
-        return tableNum(FMPickupAndReturnTable); // The name of the table.
+        return tableNum(FMPickupAndReturnCache); // The name of the table.
     }
     public static FMPickupAndReturn construct()
     {